On this page

 In the same way that the evolution of the printing press transformed the publishing industry, the emergence of complex technology-enabled selling systems has disrupted the B2B business landscape.

-This disruption has been amplified by the wholesale business model transformation and changing customer buying behaviour.
-This shift in customer behaviour requires companies to adapt their revenue-generating strategies to meet the demand for digital channels.
+This disruption has been amplified by the wholesale business model transformation and changing customer buying behavior.
+This shift in customer behavior requires companies to adapt their revenue-generating strategies to meet the demand for digital channels.

 1. Streamline operations